timoteodomingos/writ/README.md

 This manual extraction approach was chosen over tree-sitter's built-in injection support, which proved unreliable for our use case.
 Editors like Zed and Helix build their own injection handling for similar reasons.
 The manual approach is simpler: we find code blocks, highlight them independently, and merge the results back with buffer-relative offsets.

 Currently only Rust is supported, but adding new languages requires just the grammar crate and a highlights.scm query file.
 The highlighting runs on every edit, which is fast enough for typical documents since tree-sitter-highlight is efficient.
 For documents with many large code blocks, caching per-block highlights and invalidating only affected blocks would be a straightforward optimization.

+## Known Issues

+### Short Headings Not Styled While Typing

+When typing `# Hello`, tree-sitter doesn't recognize it as a heading until enough content is present or a newline is added.
+This is a quirk of the tree-sitter-md grammar.
+The heading styling appears once you press Enter or type enough characters.

+### Ordered List Continuation Shows Wrong Number

+Pressing Shift+Enter on an ordered list item inserts `1. ` as a placeholder.
+The correct number appears after you start typing, when tree-sitter recognizes the list structure and auto-numbering corrects it.